 Summer Foods to Keep You Cool and Balanced, TCM Style

 Summer is officially here, and you can feel it everywhere—longer days, sunshine, and that heat that just screams for ice-cold drinks.
-But here’s the thing: in Traditional Chinese Medicine (TCM), cooling off isn’t just about chugging ice water.
-It’s actually about internal balance—using foods that naturally help you feel light, refreshed, and grounded through the summer…
+But here’s the thing: in Traditional Chinese Medicine (TCM), offers a different perspective on internal balance.
+Cooling the body isn’t about the temperature of the liquid, but rather using specific functional foods that naturally help…

 Nourishing Your Body: The Best Foods to Eat in Spring According to Traditional Chinese Medicine (TCM)